helx-20/distillation/README.md

 # dynamic
-codebase of the article \bf{Neural Dynamics Pruning for Energy-Efficient Spiking Neural Networks}
+codebase of the article **Neural Dynamics Pruning for Energy-Efficient Spiking Neural Networks**

 ## Requirements
 ````